kirru2198/Terraform/online/Lab/2_create_EC2_and_modify_using_Terraform.md

 But if you run the command **terraform plan** it will shows it want to change instance type from changed to initial one (which is mentioned on tfstate file --because the terraform only believes only over tfstate file)

-if you run **terraform apply --auto-approve, it will changes to initial instance type.
+if you run **terraform apply --auto-approve**, it will changes to initial instance type.

 ---